On-call Crew Manager Braintree

 Interested in applying?

-Please complete an application by no later than 12 noon on 25 September 2024.
+Please submit your supporting statement and equal opportunities monitoring form by no later than 12 noon on 2nd December 2024.

 Further information about our Service can be found by visiting www.twfire.gov.uk and our various social media channels.

-For further information about the role, please contact the Head of People and Culture via email at leanne.cain@twfire.gov.uk.
+For further information about the role, please contact the Head of People & Culture via email at Leanne.cain@twfire.gov.uk

 Pre-employment checks